Tachyon-Sonics/ChaosCastle/README.md

 <img src="./images/Garden-4-1.png">

-Quite impressive, considering that it is based on the original portable part of the code, untouched.
+Quite impressive, considering that it is based on the original portable part of the code from year 1999, untouched.

 However, the original game design also has a few drawbacks: